 Step 5: Conference call and inspection by the state fire marshal

 After your application and supporting documents have all been submitted and everything has been reviewed, the DMHA Housing Team will schedule a conference call with you.
 The Housing Team will be available to answer any questions about the quality standards or the review process.
 Any official recommendations will be communicated to you during this call.
 The Housing Team will also verify that the setting is ready to schedule the state fire marshal inspection and the virtual/on-site interview/inspection.

 In order to perform the virtual/on-site interview/inspection your organization needs to have been in operation for at least 60 days and have at least 50% occupancy.

 Your inspection will be performed by two staff from the Housing Team.
 Reviewers will be examining the recovery environment and ensuring the property and program meet the national quality standards.

-Step 6: Implement required quality improvements
+Step 7: Post-inspection visit survey and implement required quality improvements

 You will be required to respond to these recommendations within 20 business days.
 You may either respond by engaging the required quality improvement activity and providing appropriate documentation that quality improvement activities have been implemented or by providing the Housing Team with a written response detailing how your organization meets the national quality standards without engaging in the required quality improvement activity.